KDE/documentation-develop-kde-org/content/hig/status_changes.md

 ## In-app notifications
 Avoid sending system notifications while your app's main window is in the foreground, as they can appear where the user is not looking.
 Instead use one of the following:

-- For ignorable or low-importance messages, use [Kirigami.PassiveNotification](https://api.kde.org/frameworks/kirigami/html/classAbstractApplicationWindow.html#a8ab455ab09378a016c34f467653760e5).
+- For ignorable or low-importance messages, use [Kirigami.AbstractApplicationWindow.showPassiveNotification](https://api.kde.org/qml-org-kde-kirigami-abstractapplicationwindow.html#showPassiveNotification-method).
 - For messages that should get the user's attention but not interrupt their current task, add a [Kirigami.InlineMessage](https://develop.kde.org/docs/getting-started/kirigami/components-inlinemessages/).
-If the message's scope is specific to the whole page or application, add it to the page header with the [position](https://api.kde.org/frameworks/kirigami/html/classorg_1_1kde_1_1kirigami_1_1templates_1_1InlineMessage.html#a2711f84c2a4c7f984a0be88cd4e95596) property set to `InlineMessage.Position.Header`.
+If the message's scope is specific to the whole page or application, add it to the page header with the [position](https://api.kde.org/qml-org-kde-kirigami-inlinemessage.html#position-prop) property set to `InlineMessage.Position.Header`.

 ## System notifications
-Send a [system notification](https://api.kde.org/frameworks/knotifications/html/classKNotification.html) when your app is in the background and needs to inform the user about about actionable events such as the progress of ongoing jobs, incoming communications from other people, or hardware issues such as running low on battery power.
+Send a [system notification](https://api.kde.org/knotifications-index.html) when your app is in the background and needs to inform the user about about actionable events such as the progress of ongoing jobs, incoming communications from other people, or hardware issues such as running low on battery power.

-Give an [urgency level](https://api.kde.org/frameworks/knotifications/html/classKNotification.html#ae4d50824cf6d70132bf6280ad9357012) to each notification: Low, Normal, or Critical.
+Give an [urgency level](https://api.kde.org/knotification.html#setUrgency) to each notification: Low, Normal, or Critical.
 Strongly consider not sending Low importance notifications in the first place.
-Give the [persistent](https://api.kde.org/frameworks/knotifications/html/classKNotification.html#a61b63788f43bfad07f6e34b4d768703e) flag to normal-priority notifications that are not critical, but that the user should not miss anyway.
+Use [setFlags()](https://api.kde.org/knotification.html#setFlags) to give the [persistent flag](https://api.kde.org/knotification.html#NotificationFlag-enum) to normal-priority notifications that are not critical, but that the user should not miss anyway.
 Critical notifications always remain visible until dismissed.

 Use system notifications sparingly.
 Excessive notifications drive users crazy.